Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson4.md

 >> To undo failed transactions, maintaining blockchain integrity.

 3. 🧑‍💻 Bob sets his gas price to 20 Gwei and his gas limit to 50,000 units.
 The transaction consumes 30,000 units of gas before a revert occurs.
 How much ETH will be effectively charged?
+- Answer:

+>> Bob will be effectively charged 0.0006 ETH for the reverted transaction.